-MECHANICAL ISSUES: If you have registered your tractor, but tractor breaks and will not start BEFORE you hook to eliminator, you will be awarded one show point for that class.
+MECHANICAL ISSUES: If you have registered your tractor, but tractor breaks and will not start BEFORE you hook to eliminator, you will be awarded last place points.

 ELIMINATOR ISSUES: If the eliminator breaks down during your class, before completed, the entire class will be awarded first place points.

 RAINOUTS: All registered tractors in that class will be awarded one show point PLUS first place points based on registered tractors in that class.